 You have learned the language, it is now time to put it to good use: it is time to learn about the Grakn conceptual model.
-As Grakn is, as they say, a “schema first” system, so knowing how to build a schema will be quite useful.
+Grakn is a “schema first” system, so knowing how to build a schema will be quite useful.
 The content of this module will show you how to build such a schema.

 What is a Grakn schema

-A schema in Grakn is a part of the knowledge base that describes how the data is structured.
+A schema in Grakn is a part of the knowledge graph that describes how the data is structured.
 The data model, in other words.

 If you know a bit about other schema first database knowledge systems, you know that normally database design involves three schemas: